 - Customer References Ready to Go.
 If you get investor interest, and even have 10 customers, the very first pre-success … make sure it’s super easy to go write a check.
 Have 5+ customer references ready to go, on a sheet, on a list.
 Yes, you’ll have to ask your customers for them.
 And yes, if these first 10-20 customers are happy … some will be happy to help.
 Just send them a logo sweatshirt afterwards.

 - Your Personal References and LinkedIn Ready to Go.
 If the rest goes well, any VC is going to want to hear from folks that at least the CEO + next most important founder are rockstars.
 Make sure your last boss, whatever you’ve got, is good to go to say you are simply outstanding.
 Make sure your seed investors, if you have them, are on board.
 Make sure your LinkedIn reflects your skills as a leader.
 Get it ready to go.
 Or things will stall out here fast.

 Can you get funded without the above ducks in a line?
 Sure … if you are super hot, you barely need anything.
-But in SaaS that’s not usually the case in the early days for most A and many B rounds.
+But in SaaS that’s not usually the case in the early days for most Seed, Series A and even many B rounds.